 Blood sampling is limited to one sample taken within two weeks after the abortion.
-The blood sample is tested in duplicates for antibodies against Brucella abortus in an indirect ELISA (Svanova®).
+The blood sample is tested in duplicates for antibodies against B. abortus in an indirect ELISA (Svanova®).
 If the result is doubtful or positive, the sample is retested in duplicates using the same ELISA.
-If the result is negative when retested, the sample is concluded to be negative for antibodies against Brucella abortus.
-If the result is doubtful or positive, new blood sample from the suspected animals is taken and tested as described above.
+If the result then is negative, the sample is concluded to be negative.
+If the result is doubtful or positive, new blood sample from the suspected animal is taken and tested as described above.

 Doubtful or positive samples in ELISA tests are subjected to a complement fixation test (CF).
-If the CF test is negative the sample is concluded to be negative for antibodies against Brucella abortus.
+If the CF test is negative the sample is concluded to be negative for antibodies against B. abortus.
 If the CF test is also positive, the result is reported and new blood sample from the suspected animals is required and tested.
-In addition there will be a need for immediate follow up with post-mortem and bacteriological investigations.
+In addition there will be an immediate follow up with post-mortem and bacteriological investigations.